Skip to main content

 Final Thoughts: You've Got This

-Google Search Console might seem intimidating at first—especially if you're not a technical person.
-But you don't need to understand every metric or feature to benefit from it.
+Google Search Console can seem a bit intimidating at first—especially if you're not a technical person.
+But you really don't need to understand every metric or feature to get value out of it.

 Start simple: